-Melissa Coates is like a parade.
+Melissa Coates was like a parade.
 Muscles rippling, long, lush, blonde flowing locks down to the bottom of her back, the 1996 IFBB Jan Tana Classic Bodybuilding Champion and former Ohio Valley Wrestling trainee doesn’t look like just any woman walking down the street.

 So on that night, on April 2nd, 2010, when at the age of 50, I finally made a leap into marriage, I had to have Melissa there.

 While my wedding was at City Hall, the after-party was at Gizzi’s, a New York City bar-restaurant where I booked talent of every genre.

 Located at 16 W 8th in the ever-so-Bohemian legendary West Village, Bob Dylan, Lenny Bruce, the Beatniks, et al., all created masterpieces, and a few doors down was Hendrix’s Electric Ladyland Studio where Jimi and other musical legends created immortal art.
 And my artist friends, wrestlers, adult education students of every race, creed, color, and nation had all collided to make a joyful noise and create some art themselves.

 So there we were.
 New York City Swing was jamming.
 Ned Massey, John Hammond, Sr’s final discovery was captivating us with his brilliant songwriting.
 Theresa Sareo, with her big booming voice, had us in the palm of her hand.
 One great talent after another, all "deserving of wider exposure," as they say, graced the stage.

 "It was the best wedding I’ve EVER been to," more than one person told me.